 sports injury and recovery

 Growing up in a family of osteopathic doctors awakened my passion for homeopathy.
-My Rolfing practice is a natural extention of my belief in people playing an active role in their own healing.
-I became a certified Rolfer® in 2013 and became certified in biodynamic craniosacral therapy in 2016.
+My Rolfing practice is a natural extension of my belief in people playing an active role in their own healing.
+I became a certified Rolfer® in 2013 and certified in biodynamic craniosacral therapy in 2016.

 Named after alternative healing pioneer Ida P. Rolf, Rolfing SI was first taught in the 1960s.
 Combining her knowledge of osteopathy, homeopathy, yoga and chiropractic, Dr. Rolf developed a 10-Series of manipulative treatments focusing on aligning the body in gravity.
 The primary goals of Rolfing SI are to ease movement and initiate self-healing.

 ROLFING® STRUCTURAL INTEGRATION